chrisminnick/intermediate-node-dev/labs/lab08/README.md

-# Lab 8: Real Time Chat Lab
+# Lab 8: Lab08 Performance Analysis

 See the course lab instructions PDF for detailed instructions.